telerik/winforms-docs/controls/gridview/exporting-data/spread-export.md

 * *GridColumnIndex*: Returns the index of the column to be exported.

-* *GridColumnIndex*: Returns the index of the row to be exported.
+* *GridRowIndex*: Returns the index of the row to be exported.

 * *GridRowInfoType*: Returns the type of the row to be exported.